-Running through the financial calculations on a property is a crucial step before the actual purchase.
+Running the financial calculations on a property is a crucial step before the actual purchase.
 With careful calculations, you will know whether the property is a good investment or whether it will be a drain on your finances.
-While you cannot predict everything, you can discover enough to calculate a good estimate of income, expenses, and your return on investment (ROI).
+While you cannot predict everything, you can discover enough to calculate a good estimate of income, expenses and your return on investment (ROI).

 ROI % = (Net return on investment) / (cost of investment) X 100